Førde Municipality: General information

 Førde was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The original municipality was identical to the Førde parish (prestegjeld) with the sub-parishes (sokn) of Førde, Holsen, and Naustdal.

-On 1 January 1896, the northern sub-parish of Naustdal (population: 2,543) was separated from Førde and it became a municipality of its own.
-This left Førde with 2,903 residents.
+On 1 January 1896, the northern sub-parish of Naustdal (population: 2,543) was separated from Førde Municipality to become the new Naustdal Municipality.
+This left Førde Municipality with 2,903 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the areas of Naustdal south of the Førdefjorden (population: 265) were transferred to Førde municipality.
+On 1 January 1964, the areas of Naustdal Municipality that were located south of the Førdefjorden (population: 265) were transferred to Førde Municipality.

-On 1 January 2020, the neighboring municipalities of Førde, Naustdal, Gaular, and Jølster were merged to form the new Sunnfjord Municipality.
+On 1 January 2020, Førde Municipality, Naustdal Municipality, Gaular Municipality, and Jølster Municipality were merged to form the new Sunnfjord Municipality.